About Lea Maamari

 Retired Educator Sees Solar Tax Boost as a Way to Lift Up Charlotte County

-By the Randolph Solar Development Team Donald Robinson comes from a family of tobacco farmers in Charlotte County.
+Donald Robinson comes from a family of tobacco farmers in Charlotte County.
 “My parents, aunts, uncles, they all got their start on the farm.”
-Today, Donald is retired from many years as an administrator in Charlotte County Public Schools, and is enjoying his grandchildren, the home he maintains in Charlotte County, and being an active member of Galilee Baptist Church.
+Today, Donald is retired from many years as an administrator in Charlotte County Public Schools, and is enjoying time with his grandchildren, the home he maintains in Charlotte County, and being an active member of Galilee Baptist Church.
 He’s also putting his 80 acres into the Randolph Solar project.
-“The land isn’t going to get money any other way.
-My
+“The land isn’t going to get money any

 Former Air Traffic Controller Seeks Peaceful Retirement in Charlotte County

-By the Randolph Solar Development Team A 258-acre former tobacco farm has belonged to two generations of Harvey Powell’s family.
+A 258-acre former tobacco farm has belonged to two generations of Harvey Powell’s family.
 Harvey recalls the labor and uncertainty of tobacco farming.
 “You never knew of you were going to have a good year or a bad one.
 Dry weather meant that good years didn’t happen that often, so we never had any money to waste.”
-Born in Charlotte County, Harvey has returned home after decades away, eager to retire in the community he loves and has known all his
+Born in Charlotte County, Harvey has returned home after decades away, eager to retire in the community he loves and has known all his life.
+“It’s peaceful, it’s quiet, and there’s

 Retired Teacher Wants a Solar Tax Boost to Help Charlotte County Schools

-By the Randolph Solar Development Team In her 33 years teaching elementary school in Charlotte County, Nancy Lovelace, 82, often bought supplies with her own money because school budgets fell short.
+In her 33 years teaching elementary school in Charlotte County, Nancy Lovelace, 82, often bought supplies with her own money because school budgets fell short.
 “I bought them project supplies and materials.
 I see teachers are still using their own money today,” Nancy explains, in order to give students the essentials for learning, including heating, cooling, pest control, and other basic maintenance and repairs.
 “The schools still don’t have enough money.”
-Funding schools is just one of the reasons Nancy is participating
+Funding schools is just one of the reasons Nancy is participating in Randolph Solar, which will increase

-After a Lifetime of Working His Land, One Charlotte County Neighbor Hopes His Land Can Work for Him
+One Charlotte County Neighbor Hopes Solar Will Allow His Land To Finally Work for Him

-By the Randolph Solar Development Team Photo by Caleb White on Unsplash David Tatum has worked all his life.
+Photo by Caleb White on Unsplash David Tatum has worked all his life.
 He has farmed tobacco on his family’s land.
 He has farmed timber and cattle.
 Together with his siblings, David owns approximately 200 acres in Charlotte County.
 And he’s run a side business leasing vending and gaming machines.
 But the pandemic has closed about 60% of the restaurants where his machines sit, and cut his income drastically.
-“It’s just me
+“It’s just me working those cattle,” David explains.
+“Everything

 Local Business Owner Hopes Solar Will Revitalize Charlotte County

-By the Randolph Solar Development Team Lisa Wilkinson’s mom is 90 and still working at Economy Grill.
+Lisa Wilkinson’s mom is 90 and still working at Economy Grill.
 Lisa and her family go back at least four generations in Charlotte County.
 “I’ve lived here all my life,” Lisa explains.
 “I love how you can walk outside and feel safe, how we are peaceful and far from the city.
 Everybody knows everybody.
 But we’ve lost a lot of our young people.
 They think there’s nothing here for them.
 Most of us left are near retirement.”
-In the last three years, Lisa
+In the last three years, Lisa has expanded her husband’s auto parts

 Go to Top